 The ODU may be worn in any situation where the form of dress uniform is not required or appropriate and while commuting, including brief stops for gas and drive-through business.
-ODU shirts and trousers have black Coast Guard insignia sewn on them.
-They are nonetheless authorized for wear by Auxiliarists.

 TROUSERS: ODU trousers are bloused with boots, straight when deck shoes are worn.